 Back inside, the bathroom stocks a never ending supply of Molton Brown toiletries (in what feels like every scent).
 After much research the eucalyptus shower gel scores pretty highly on the nose test.
 The deep bathtub is well equipped for a pampering session, especially as the bathroom is so big.
 You’ll probably need an hour or two to enjoy it, before drying off with a fluffy robe and slippers.
 There’s plenty of time in the morning to try the rain shower out (and of course, more of the toiletries – try the black peppercorn shower gel).
-There’s definitely enough time at the weekends because breakfast is served until 12noon, meaning you can enjoy a lie-in, as well as a long, hot shower.
-It’s bliss, especially when so many other hotels finish breakfast by 10am.

 The Place To Be